Cricut Design Space has a variety of fonts and combinations you can use in your craft projects. Find the most popular fonts and combinations here!

 Be sure to look around the blog for more Cricut craft tutorial ideas!

 When you are searching for fonts in Cricut Design Space you will see All, System, and Cricut.

 What are System Fonts?

 System fonts are all of the fonts that you have installed on your computer or device.

-So, if you go to dafont.com and download and install some of their free fonts, you will be able to access them in Cricut Design Space!
+So, if you go to dafont.com and grab some of their free fonts, you will be able to access them in Cricut Design Space!